perrin-isir/yomix/docs/source/index.rst

 differentiate subset A from subset B, or find features whose expression levels are most strongly correlated with a user-defined direction within subset A.

-Yomix is data agnostic : it can be used on Bulk and single-cell RNA-seq, DNA methylation, ATAC-seq etc...

 Contents